Wakayama 800

 Nachi Falls Climb

-The Famous Nachi Falls (one of the 3 big waterfalls of Japan, the other two being Kegon in Tochigi and Fukuroda in Ibaragi) is a medium cliimb from the coast.
+The Famous Nachi Falls (one of the 3 big waterfalls of Japan, the other two being Kegon in Tochigi and Fukuroda in Ibaragi) is a medium climb from the coast.

 Official Website (Japanese Only)